 - O. Give the arguments for the following statement.
-If $f(\cdot, \cdot)$ is submodular and $\theta^{\circ} > \theta$, then $x^(\theta^\circ) \leq x^(\theta)$.
-Assume that there is at most one optimizing solution at any θ . - P. A biotech firm spends $x \geq 0$ researching a cure for a rare condition (for example, one covered by the Orphan Drug Act), its expected benefits are $B_1(x)$, the social benefits not capturable by the firm are $B_2(x)$, and both are increasing functions. - 1.
+If $f(\cdot, \cdot)$ is submodular and $\theta^{\circ} > \theta$, then $x^(\theta^{\circ}) \leq x^(\theta)$.
+Assume that there is at most one optimizing solution at any θ . - P. A biotech firm spends $x \ge 0$ researching a cure for a rare condition (for example, one covered by the Orphan Drug Act), its expected benefits are $B_1(x)$, the social benefits not capturable by the firm are $B_2(x)$, and both are increasing functions. - 1.
 Show that the optimal x is larger than the one the firm would choose. - 2.
-Show that allowing the firm to capture more of the social benefits (e.g. by giving longer patents or subsidizing the research), governments can increase the x that the firm chooses. - Q. An oil company, i, owns the right to pump as high a flow of oil from their well located over one part of an underground sea of oil.
-As a function of the flow they choose, f_i , this field make profits year of $\Pi_i(f_i) = pf_i - C_i(f_i, f{-i})$ where f{-i} represents the pumping rates of the other oil companies that have rights to pump from this field.
-The higher the total flow chosen by other companies, the higher are the costs of pumping oil in the future (if you pump too hard, the small openings in the underground rock through which the oil flows begin to collapse).
-Oil fields often operate under what are called unitization agreements that involve voluntary limitations of pumping rates.
-Show that without a unitization agreement, or something similar, the flow chosen by i is inefficiently high.
+Show that allowing the firm to capture more of the social benefits (e.g. by giving longer patents or subsidizing the research), governments can increase the x that the firm chooses. - Q. One part of the business model of a consulting company is to hire bright young men and women who have finished their undergraduate degrees and to work them long hours for pay that is low relative to the profits they generate for the company.
+The youngsters are willing to put up with this because the consulting company provides them with a great deal of training and experience, all acquired over the course of the, say, three to five years that it takes for them to burn out, to start to look for a job allowing a better balance of the personal and professional.
+The value of the training that the consulting company provides is at least partly recouped by the youngsters in the form of higher compensation at their new jobs.
+Show that the consulting company is probably providing an inefficiently low degree of training. - R. When one looks at statistics measuring the competence with which firms are run, after adjusting for the industry, one finds a weak effect in favor of firms with female CEO's, and a much stronger effect in favor of larger firms.
+A good part of this is that well-run firms are the ones that succeed and grow, so when you look at firms presently in existence, the well-run ones are larger.
+In this problem, you are going to investigate a different advantage of being large, the decreasing average cost aspect of simple inventory systems.
+Decreasing average costs sometimes go by the name of economies of scale, and economies of scale are a crucial determinant of the horizontal boundary of a firm.
+In this problem, you will find a power law relating size to costs.